Nashel/crypto_bot/README.md

 ### -q quantity to be placed for trade
   Indicates the quantity of the specified cryptocurrency that will be placed for each trade.

+### -d difference between number of sell trades and buy trades
+  Indicates the maximum number of sell and buy trades effectuated.